evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 * **Vertex Form:** $f(x) = 2(x + 2)^2 - 3$ [00:20:42]
     * This shows a shift **left 2** and **down 3**.
     * The vertex is $(-2, -3)$.

-[Image comparing standard form and vertex form of the same quadratic function]

 ---
 #### 4. Finding the Equation from a Graph
 If you are given a vertex $(h, k)$ and a point (like a y-intercept), you can build the function: [00:49:53]
 1. Plug the vertex into the form $f(x) = a(x - h)^2 + k$.